NASA-TROPESS/tropess-tools-idl/README.md

 ## IDL

-IDL samples are available in the `idl` subdirectory directory.
-See the [IDL](./idl/README.md) for details.
+IDL samples are available in the `idl` subdirectory.
+See the [IDL README](./idl/README.md) for details.

 ## Visual Studio Code